Guardian Canadian Bond ETF

 This score between 0-100, measures the degree to which the underlying portfolio of companies are exposed to material ESG factors that can negatively impact economic value.
 A lower score represents a lower degree of sustainability risk.

-The Fund does not have ESG-related investment objectives.
-Rather, the Fund integrates ESG considerations into its investment analysis of all holdings within its portfolio.
-The Fund’s ESG characteristics and performance may change from time to time.
+Guardian’s Sustainable Funds have ESG-related investment objectives, while other Guardian Mutual Funds and ETFs do not have ESG-related investment objectives.
+All Guardian Funds integrate ESG considerations into the investment analysis of all holdings within their respective portfolio.
+A Fund’s ESG characteristics and performance may change from time to time.

 Sustainability Rating is a ranking of a fund’s ESG risks relative to that fund’s Morningstar Category peers, and is updated monthly.
 It provides a measure of how well the issuing companies of the securities within a fund’s portfolio are managing their financially material ESG risks.
 The Morningstar Sustainability Rating is depicted by globe icons where 5 globes equals High ranking (lower ESG risk) and 1 globe equals Low ranking (higher ESG risk) compared to category peers, based off each respective funds’ Morningstar® Portfolio Sustainability Score™.